matejtest1/Five-test/README.md

 - Upload folder

-- Enter npx cypress open into the terminal
+- Enter "npx cypress open" into the terminal

 - Run all integration specs